nxskok/pasias/docs/17-survival-analysis.md

 Or, with some setup beforehand to make the `crossing` clearer.
-This is my no-think approach:
+This is my no-think approach, which is what I recommend;
+vectors with plural names containing the values, and inside the `crossing`, a singular name equals a plural one:

 ```r